ana-nobre/Talent-Optimization-for-Corporation-HR-Data-Analytics/README.md

 plt.title('Active Employees by Generation and Gender') plt.show()
 ```

-This visualization highlights workforce composition by generation and gender.
+### Key Insight
-Key insight: Gen Z, although currently smaller, shows the highest turnover rates in other analyses and is expected to become the majority of the workforce in the next decade.
+Gen Z is a smaller share today but shows the highest turnover—creating retention risk as they become the dominant segment this decade.
+This also signals business opportunities to strengthen organizational culture and adapt to evolving employee needs.

 ---

 ## Example SQL Analytics Queries